Bangkok·Temple Tours

 The Battle Scenes — The depictions of the great battle between Rama's army and the demon forces of Tosakan are the most dramatic and detailed panels in the entire series.
 Thousands of figures in combat, rendered with extraordinary energy and precision.

-Ramakien battle scene mural painting Grand Palace Bangkok
+Ramakien battle scene mural painting Grand Palace Bangkok — 178 panels covering 1.3 km

 Hanuman the Monkey General — Hanuman, the white monkey warrior and devoted servant of Rama, is the most beloved character in the Ramakien and one of the most important figures in Thai culture.
 The panels showing Hanuman's exploits — his incredible strength, his loyalty, his playful personality — are among the most detailed and expressive in the entire mural.

 The Celestial City of Ayodhya — The panels depicting Rama's heavenly kingdom show Thai artists' vision of a perfect divine city, painted in extraordinary detail with golden spires and celestial beings.
-It is as much a vision of the ideal Thai palace as it is a mythological city.

 The Abduction of Sida — The dramatic scene where the demon king Tosakan disguises himself and kidnaps Sida is one of the most emotionally charged panels, beautifully composed and frequently photographed.